dmikey/go-vite-app-p2p/README.md

 # go-vite-app

 Starter repo to build small, portable, rich apps, which are by default Web Apps.
+That comes with all the bolts to distribute via docker, bare metal, and inside native app shims.

 This repo contains a starter base, which will help create a React/Typescript/Vite Front End, that is powered by a Golang backend.
 Tied together using google `proto3`.